Best Data Enrichment Services for RevOps in 2026

 Enrichment is the difference between a CRM full of names and a CRM full of actionable contacts.
 RevOps owns this problem.
 When reps complain about bad emails, missing phone numbers, or wrong titles, it traces back to the enrichment layer.
 Fix the enrichment, and half of your downstream data quality issues disappear.

-ZoomInfo is the deepest single-source database but costs the most.
-Apollo.io offers the best value for teams that want enrichment and outbound in one platform.
-Verum is the only option where you don't run the enrichment yourself.
-Send your CRM export, get back enriched records from 50+ sources with 93% email deliverability.
-Clearbit is free for HubSpot users and covers company data well.
-Clay is the power tool for teams that want to build custom waterfalls.
+ZoomInfo is the deepest single-source database but costs the most, with annual contracts starting at $15K and climbing fast with add-ons.
+Apollo.io offers the best value for teams that want enrichment and outbound in one platform at $49/user/month.
+Verum is the only option where you don't run the enrichment yourself: send your CRM export, get back enriched records from 50+ sources with 93% email deliverability and human QA on every record.
+Clearbit is free for HubSpot users and covers company data well, though contact-level depth is lighter.
+Clay is the power tool for teams that want to build custom waterfalls across 75+ providers.

 The 4 Best Enrichment Tools for RevOps